1Px-Vision/Game/Building a Game Engine with Rust from the Ground Up/README.md

 Local environment prerequisites
 While this project has no specific dependencies on any system, it was built on a Unix-based machine.
 So, if you're on Windows, I'd recommend using the Windows Subsystem for Linux (WSL), so all instructions here directly apply to your system.

-For this project, you'll need to have Rust installed in your machine.
+You'll need to have Rust installed in your machine for this project.
 If you haven't installed Rust yet, you can do so with:

 ````
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ````

-Also, because we are dealing with C code in this project, you'll need to have a C compiler installed on your machine.
+Also, because we are dealing with C code in this project, you'll need to install a C compiler on your machine.
 You can install the build-essential package, which includes the GNU C Compiler (GCC) and other necessary tools:

 ````
 sudo apt update
 sudo apt install build-essential
+sudo apt install libssl-dev pkg-config

 ````
 Finally, you'll need to have GLFW installed in your machine.
 GLFW is a C library that will be the foundation of our game engine.
 You can install it with: